Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

     )<gnome-keyboard-setting>],
 )

-New keyboard layouts can be added added with the button at the very bottom of the list.
+New keyboard layouts can be added with the button at the very bottom of the list.
 It opens a dialog menu as seen in @gnome-add-keyboard-setting that contains a list of every keyboard layout available in the system.
 After selecting a keyboard layout, it can be added with the Add button on the top